×

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?

 "I am eligible to enroll in the public health system.
 To do so, the expat must have their legal residence.
 The amount of the voluntary insurance is about US $ 40 a month (US $ 480 a year), and the registration process is simple.
 Generally, expats insure themselves, since it is an advantage to have a fairly wide network of public hospitals.
 Pre-existing conditions are covered.
-The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," commented one expat who moved to Santa Ana.
+The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," said one expat.

 "Yes, as a foreigner living in Costa Rica, you will have access to public healthcare.
 The public healthcare system in Costa Rica is known for its high quality of care and is considered to be one of the best in Latin America.
 The public healthcare system is funded by the government and is available to all citizens and legal residents of Costa Rica.
 The public healthcare system provides a wide range of services, including primary care, specialty care, hospital care, and preventive care.
-The public healthcare system also offers free or low-cost medications and treatments," said one expat.
+The public healthcare system also offers free or low-cost medications and treatments," remarked one expat in Costa Rica.

 View More Answers